State of the Gallatin

 What's Next?

-The next two years of intensive study will complement data from 2023, giving a better understanding of the system and guiding management to protect the river.
-This will help guide a path forward backed by sound science, but luckily steps are already in motion to ensure the Gallatin runs clean and cold for generations.
+The next year of intensive study will complement data from 2024, giving a better understanding of the system and guiding management to protect the river.
+This will help guide a path forward backed by sound science.
+Luckily, steps are already in motion to ensure the Gallatin River runs clean and cold for future generations.